andremarinho67/generate_reports/README.md

 Description:
 ------------
-This script parses a .docx file containing structured entries and generates a PDF report with formatted tables for each entry.
+This script parses a .docx file containing structured entries and generates a report with formatted tables for each entry.
 Each entry includes fields like Title, Date, Country (with flag), Summary, Link, and Availability.

 Requirements:
 --------------